United States Military Academy: Life in the corps

 Each class of cadets elects representatives to serve as class president and fill several administrative positions.
 They also elect a ring and crest committee, which designs the class's crest, the emblem that signifies their class and is embossed upon their class rings.
 Each class crest is required to contain the initials USMA and their class motto.
 The class motto is proposed by the class during cadet basic training and voted on by the class prior to the beginning of their freshman academic year.
-Class mottos typically have wording that rhymes or is phonetically similar with their class year.
+Class mottos typically have wording that rhymes or is phonetically similar to their class year.

 Cadets today live and work within the framework of the West Point Leader Development System (WPLDS), which specifies the roles that a cadet plays throughout their four years at the academy.
 Cadets begin their USMA careers as trainees (new cadets), then advance in rank, starting as CDT Privates (freshmen) and culminating as CDT Officers (seniors).
 Freshmen have no leadership responsibilities, but have a host of duties to perform as they learn how to follow orders and operate in an environment of rigid rank structure, while seniors have significant leadership responsibilities and significantly more privileges that correspond to their rank.